 Click on the gear icon on the right-hand side.
 Choose ‘See All Settings’ from the drop-down menu.

 Choose Inbox Type.

 Deselect social, promotions, or whichever tabs you have checked off.
 Then, change your inbox type to Multiple Inboxes.
 Scroll down to the bottom of the page and save your changes.

 This will kick you back out to your inbox.
 Select the gear icon on the top right and hop back into your settings.

 Scroll down in the General tab to the Stars section.
 I’ve chosen to use the green star, yellow bang, orange guillemet, purple question mark, and blue information symbol.

 Manage multiple inboxes.

 Here’s where the magic happens.
-Choose ‘multiple inboxes’ from the menu along the top of the window.
-You now have the option to create up to five panes.
+When you navigate back to the Inbox section of Settings, you now have the option to create up to five panes.

 A whole new *organized* world.

 Wait – did I miss anything?
-Leave a comment if I’ve left something out or if you have your own way to organize email you’d like to share.
+Leave a comment if I’ve left something out or if you have your own way of organizing your inbox that you’d like to share.